How Can Going Vegan Benefit your Health?

 You can get most of the essential vitamins and minerals you need from a well-planned vegan diet.
 However, you might need to add a few supplements to make sure you’re getting everything you need, especially while you’re still figuring things out.

-Studies have shown that vegans are more likely to be deficient in vitamin B12, so it’s a good idea to supplement using a B12 spray or tablet.
+Studies have shown that vegans are more likely to have insufficient levels of vitamin B12, so it’s a good idea to supplement using a B12 spray or tablet.
 You can also look out for foods fortified with B12, which include Marmite, nutritional yeast, and some cereals.